How do I create a custom type of decision?

 Creating a custom decision option

-To create a new custom decision option, the admin editor for the journal will login to their account and navigate to My Journals > Settings > Journal Settings > Configuration Options > Decision Options .
+To create a new custom decision option, the admin editor for the journal will login to their account and navigate to My Journals > Peer Review > Peer Review Settings > Decision Settings > Decision Options .

 Journals are required to have at least one instance of Accept, Revise & Resubmit, and Reject.
 You can add up to five of each decision type and control the name of the decision.